ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-2.0/stateless-clients.md

 can be built in the background and allow the node to work.

 When a node comes online it will be fully stateless since it will hold zero information regarding state.
 Over time it will soak up the state as transactions touch upon it, putting together a more complete state with every change of state presented.
-New nodes will more stateless which has lower memory usage, disk, and I/O, however bandwidth usage will be the highest because peers need to send larger proofs to the new node as it develops its own state data.
+New nodes will start as stateless clients which utilizes lower memory, disk space, and I/O.  Bandwidth usage will be the highest on a stateless node because peers need to send larger proofs to the new node as it develops its own state data.
 More stateful clients will have higher demands on memory, disk, and I/O while bandwidth requirements would decrease.
 Nodes can become more stateful until a certain tradeoff point is reached and then halted from further acquisition of state information to optimize the trade off in computing power and bandwidth.